-On May 4, 1969 John and Yoko closed on Tittenhurst Park.
-They would not move in until August because of renovations that included a lake.
+On May 4, 1969 John and Yoko closed on the purchase of Tittenhurst Park.
+The cost was for £145,000.
+They did not move in until August because of renovations that included a lake.
 The renovations reported were twice the price paid for the 72-acre estate.
-John and Yoko bought it from Peter Cadbury, the same Cadbury family famous for Cadbury chocolates, thought Peter was not involved in the business.
+John and Yoko bought it from Peter Cadbury, the same Cadbury family famous for Cadbury chocolates, though Peter was not involved in the business.
 By late 1969, the Beatles were a band nearly in name only.
 On the cusp of a final break-up, what turned out to be the last pictures taken of the four together were taken at Tittenhurst Park on on 22 August 1969.
-The photos, by Ethan Russell and Monte Fresco were, were used for the front and back covers of their Hey Jude album. (see featured image above as well as the following)
+The photos, by Ethan Russell and Monte Fresco, were used for the front and back covers of their Hey Jude album. (see featured image above as well as the following)

 And the famous video recording of Lennon's Imagine was done at Tittenhurst Park.

 And it was on the 22 May 1971 that John and Yoko spoke to a homeless man who had been hiding on the estate.
 After speaking with him, they invited him in for something to eat.